 In order to comply with federal regulations promulgated pursuant to the Buckley Amendment, Vanderbilt University has formulated and adopted institutional policies and procedures to be followed by the University and by others with regard to the disclosure of information from the education records of current and former University students.
 Students who are or have been in attendance at Vanderbilt University can obtain copies of these policies from the University Registrar, 242 Alexander Hall.
 The final federal regulations pursuant to the Buckley Amendment are also available for inspection by students.
-For purposes of the Buckley Amendment, Vanderbilt University has designated the following information as "directory information" and may make such information available to any person without the student's consent unless the student gives notice as provided for below: the student's name, address, telephone number, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, the most recent previous educational agency or institution attended by the student, and other similar information.
-Any student who does not wish disclosure of directory information Life at Vanderbilt 35 should notify the University Registrar in writing, specifying the type or types of directory information to be withheld.
+For purposes of the Buckley Amendment, Vanderbilt University has designated the following information as "directory information" and may make such information available to any person without the student's consent unless the student gives notice as provided for below: the stu- Life at Vanderbilt 39 dent's name, address, telephone number, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, the most recent previous educational agency or institution attended by the student, and other similar information.
+Any student who does not wish disclosure of directory information should notify the University Registrar in writing.
 Such notification must be given within ten days of the first day of classes of the academic year.
 The request to withhold directory information will remain in effect as long as the student continues to be enrolled, or until the student files a written request with the University Registrar to discontinue the withholding.
 If a student believes the University has failed to comply with the Buckley Amendment and the student does not wish to utilize the University's grievance procedure to resolve a grievance, or is dissatisfied with the outcome of such procedure, he or she can file a written complaint with the Family Educational Rights and Privacy Act Office, Department of Education, 4511 Switzer Building, Washington, DC 20202.
 Questions about the application of the provisions of the Family Educational Rights and Privacy Act should be directed to the University Registrar or to the Office of General Counsel.
 Vanderbilt Telephone Directory Listings Individual listings in the student section of the Vanderbilt Directory will consist of the student's full name, school, academic classification, local phone number, local address, box number, and permanent address.
 Students who wish their names to be excluded from the directory must notify the University Registrar, 242 Alexander Hall, in writing, within ten days of the first day of classes of the academic year.

 School of Medicine

+Administration 43

-Executive Faculty Standing Committees
+Executive Faculty

+Standing Committee es

-Medical Education at Vanderbilt
+Medical Education at Vanderbilt 51

-Admission 53 Medical Scientist Training Program
+Admission 57 Medical Scientist Training Program

-Academic Program 59 Advanced Training
+Academic Program 63 Advanced Training

-Academic Regulations 71
+Academic Regulations 75

-Chairs, Professorships, and Lectureships 77
+Chairs, Professorships, and Lectureships 81

-Honors and Awards 85
+Honors and Awards 89

-Financial Information 89 Honor Scholarships Financial Assistance
+Financial Information 93 Honor Scholarships Financial Assistance

-Research in Medical Sciences 99 Endowed Research Funds Research Centers
+Research in Medical Sciences 103 Endowed Research Funds Research Centers

-Courses of Study 107
+Courses of Study 111

-Faculty 137
+Faculty 141

-Register of Students 185
+Register of Students 188

-Fellows 194
+Fellows 197

+Residency Assignments 202